AIMultipleAIMultiple

 Smart grid solutions can improve system reliability, monitor energy production and manage energy storage.
 Yet, the smart grid system landscape is complicated, including diverse technologies.

-Therefore, we provide a comprehensive benchmark to outline these technologies and identify top smart grid solutions.
+Check out our comprehensive benchmark to outline these technologies and identify top smart grid solutions:

 The table shows smart grid solutions, sorted by the number of reviews they received in their respective categories except sponsors which are listed at the top with their links.
 The solutions are divided into two main categories: